 Tao Dan Park, Ho Chi Minh City, Vietnam

 Over 24 acres of gardens make Tao Dan Park look like a paradise, but at night, locals have reported that the park takes on a different feel.
 Rumors say that the ghost of a young man who was killed in an attack still wanders the park, looking for his lost love.

 The Haunted Vicarage, Borgvattnet, Sweden

-Borgvattnet is a small village in Jämtland County, Northern Sweden, known for having one of the most haunted houses in Sweden, The Old Vicarage.
+Borgvattnet is a small village in northern Sweden, known for having one of the most haunted houses in Sweden, The Old Vicarage.
 Inhabitants of the home have reported a number of sightings, including a lady in gray and unexplained sounds and moving objects.
-The house not serves as an inn and restaurant.
+The house now serves as an inn and restaurant.

 Winchester Mystery House, San Jose, California

 After the death of her husband, rifle magnate William Wirt Winchester, Sarah Winchester commissioned this dizzying labyrinth of a house in order to keep safe from vengeful spirits killed by her husband’s guns.
-The home has four stories, 160 rooms, 10,000 window panes, and 47 stairways — some of which go to nowhere at all.
+The home has four stories, 160 rooms, 10,000 panes of glass, and 47 stairways — some of which go to nowhere at all.

 Driskill Hotel, Austin, Texas

 Many big-name celebrities have stayed at this old hotel since 1886, so there’s bound to be a ghost haunting the hallways.
 Some of the most famous tales surrounding the property include the stories of two “suicide brides,” honeymooning women who took their own lives in the same room 20 years apart.